 Dividends as well as share buy-backs aim at giving back to shareholders funds that cannot be invested by the firm at the appropriate cost of capital.
 This then allows the firm to avoid value destruction.
 In macroeconomic terms, it makes it possible to reallocate funds from mature companies to start-ups and developing companies that require equity to finance their business risk.

 Dividend payments can serve secondary goals:

-- answering the wish of shareholders, who, depending on the environment, might be willing to pay more for high-payout firms or, on the contrary, low-dividend firms;
+answering the wishes of shareholders, who, depending on the environment, might be willing to pay more for high-payout firms or, on the contrary, low-dividend firms;

-- granting shareholders cash, as they may need it, in particular when the company is private;
+granting shareholders cash, as they may need it, in particular when the company is private;

 modifying gradually the shareholder base, reinforcing the power of certain shareholders compared to others.